gaphor/gaphor/docs/modeling_language.md

 ## Format and parse

 Model elements can be formatted to a simple text representation.
-This is used for example in the Model Browser.
+For example, This is used in the Model Browser.
-It's not a full serialization of the model element.
+It isn't a full serialization of the model element.

 In some cases it's useful to parse a text back into an object.
 This is done when you edit attributes and operations on a class.